ibyrktr/metric/metricconsumer/README.md

 * The package when built, delivers a Spark application jar and three docker images: Kafka, Cassandra and Spark.
 When run, it will run the application in Spark container.

 * CAUTION:
 ** Do not modify the Cassandra hostname in maven configuration.
 Changing the hostname will require a change on Spark application code.
-See issue raised: (Spark application does not respect to Cassandra host registered in the default SpakConf).
+See issue raised: (Issue1.
+Spark application does not respect to Cassandra host registered in the default SpakConf).
 ** Cassandra docker image environment variable CASSANDRA_BROADCAST_ADDRESS in the maven pom uses default docker-machine ip 192.168.99.100.
 Please adjust it based on your settings if needed.

 ## Prerequisites